singh-man/books/crackingTheCoding/02_linkedLists.md

 66	}
 ```

-Note how we have pulled insertBefore(), padlist(), and length() (not listed) into their own methods.
+Note how we have pulled insertBefore(), padList(), and length() (not listed) into their own methods.
 This makes the code cleaner and easier to read-a wise thing to do in your interviews!

 **2.6       Palindrome:** Implement a function to check if a linked list is a palindrome.